csirkepaprikas/M08_SparkML_PYTHON_AZURE/README.md

 ![dfbs_file_save](https://github.com/user-attachments/assets/5907abf8-ead2-4d63-ad65-a16d5864a1b3)

-I reviewd the whole ML notebook via articles, tutorials and AI then I created a new notebook where I devided the original to smaller parts.
+I reviewd the whole ML notebook via articles, tutorials and AI.
+The notebook ingest the data from two datasets, which are related to red and white variants of the Portuguese "Vinho Verde" wine.
+Then I created a new notebook where I devided the original to smaller parts.
-The first is the ###Seaborn:
+The first is the Seaborn:
 ```python
 # COMMAND ----------